Tre5et/audio-hotkeys/README.md

 - flexible and independent hotkeys for all minecraft sound categories
 - settings screen for easy configuration
-- toggling of mute of each category
+- toggling of mute for each category
 - increasing and decreasing volume of each category by a set percentage
 - toggling of subtitles
 - unobtrusive UI to tell the player which changes they made